hel-astro-lab/runko/docs/installation.rst

     PYTHONPATH="${PYTHONPATH:+${PYTHONPATH}:}$RUNKO/bindings/old"
     export PYTHONPATH

 where `path2repo` points to the location where you cloned the repository (i.e. path to `runko` directory).
-Note that there is no trailing slash `/`.
+Note that there is no trailing slash `/` in the commands.
 As an example, the path can be e.g., `/Users/natj/runko`.

 Next we can proceed to compiling.
 Out-of-source builds are recommended so inside the repository make a new build directory, go into that and only then run the CMake.
 This can be done by running: